Amex Fine Hotels & Resorts Guide: Your FHR questions answered

 No, but maybe.

 One of the most common questions we receive is whether a Platinum cardholder can book an FHR hotel stay for someone else.
 Perhaps Player 1 has a Platinum card but Player 2 has hotel elite status or will be the one checking in.
-Technically, there is no way to change the primary guest name on a Fine Hotels & Resorts booking: the field for primary guest name is automatically entered as the primary Platinum cardholder (or Platinum card authorized user cardholder if your authorized user has a Platinum AU card (not a Gold) and makes the reservation through his/her account).
+In the past there was no way to change the primary guest name on a Fine Hotels & Resorts booking: the field for primary guest name was automatically entered as the primary Platinum cardholder (or Platinum card authorized user cardholder if your authorized user has a Platinum AU card (not a Gold) and makes the reservation through his/her account).

 In practice, it may be possible to add a second guest to the reservation directly through the hotel.
 An intended workaround involving the loyalty number produced weird results where I ended up with four separate reservations under different confirmation numbers, so I recommend proceeding with some caution if you intend to be creative.
 Plans changed and I cancelled all four of my reservations (the one I had actually made and three phantom ones), but the hotel still called me on check-in day because things showed up oddly on their end.
 Proceed with caution.